 Studies in English and other foreign languages (German, French, Russian) are subject to tuition fees.
 The tuition fees range from CZK 0 (some Ph.D. programmes) to CZK 360,000 per year, depending on the faculty and study programme.
-A complete overview of the annual tuition fees for individual study programmes is available on the links below.
+Check the Central database of all study programmes for the programme fees or see the brochure here.

 The Government of the Czech Republic annually offers scholarships within its Foreign Development Assistance Programme.
 These so-called government scholarships support students from developing countries who would like to study at public universities in the Czech Republic